Matthiasd23/lamas-project/README.md

 ### `player.py`

 The `Player` class is defined in this file.
-Each player keeps track of their cards, knowledge of the game state (by updating their KripkeModel), and interacts with others by commmunicating their knowledge of their cards.
+Each player keeps track of their cards, knowledge of the game state, and interacts with others by commmunicating their knowledge of their cards.

 ### `model.py`